Relationship Counselling in Melbourne

 · Infidelity to escape problems in the marriage.

-· Lack of intimacy.
+· Lack of emotional intimacy or communication breakdown.

 · Letting others control them.

 Why does it feel like they‘re attracting the same relationships?
 With counselling for relationship issues, many uncover how they re-create these patterns.
 We may think our partner causes us to feel a particular way, but sometimes these feelings are deep within ourselves.
 When painful experiences remain buried, they are later relived in our adult encounters.
 These repressed feelings become triggered in the couple relationship.
 These feelings often belong to the past but are forgotten, and then later are unconsciously awakened, distorting how you see your partner and relate to them.